 The original plan of subdivision proposed one 4.73 ha site for a future primary school in accordance with the Outline Development Plan.
-The Department of Education raised concerns with a reduction in the primary school site area, the steep topography of the site and surrounding access road reserve widths been 18m.
-To address the matters raised by the Department of Education and ensure consistency with LN the subdivision plan has been modified to provide a primary school site of 4.6 ha and an Access B street on its western side.
-In response to the topographical issues a condition requiring the primary school site to be filled/drained, graded/stabilised, cleared of vegetation, connected to utility services and ground levels coordinated is to be imposed to ensure the site can accommodate its intended purpose.
+The Department of Education raised concerns with early modifications reducing the primary school site area to 4.01 ha, the steep topography of the site and surrounding access road reserve widths being reduced to 18m.
+Slopes present within the site exceed a 1:20 grade which is inconsistent with LN.
+To address the matters raised by the Department of Education and ensure consistency with LN the subdivision plan has been further modified to provide a primary school site of 4.6 ha and an Access B street on its western side.
+In response to the topographical issues a condition requiring the primary school site to be filled/drained, graded/stabilised, cleared of vegetation, connected to utility services and ground levels coordinated is recommended to be imposed to ensure the site can accommodate its intended purpose.